 In 1984 a little Yorkie with the name Schneeflocken von Friedheck was used to create a new breed through careful and selective breeding.

 This was done due to the unique markings of blue, white and gold on the dog.
 The new breed was named Biewer terrier and was accepted into the American Kennel Club in 2014 as a registered breed.

-Another yorkie fact is that the breed of Yorkshire terriers are prone to making funny noises through a medical condition Pharyngeal gag reflex that makes them gasp for air when sneezing thereby making honking sounds that may at times be alarming to witnesses.
+Another Yorkie fact is that the breed of Yorkshire terriers are prone to making funny noises through a medical condition Pharyngeal gag reflex that makes them gasp for air when sneezing thereby making honking sounds that may at times be alarming to witnesses.
 The noises are brought about by irritants like pollen, dust or perfumes.

-Among the first Registered Breeds
+9. Among the first Registered Breeds

-Another of the yorkie facts is that although the Yorkshire terrier is not a particularly old breed of dog, they were privileged to be among the first AKC’s original breeds having been registered in 1885.
+Another of the Yorkie facts is that although the Yorkshire terrier is not a particularly old breed of dog, they were privileged to be among the first AKC’s original breeds having been registered in 1885.

-They are Dependable to Protect
+10. They are Dependable to Protect

-While the Yorkshire dogs are small breeds that weigh and average of about 7 pounds, they have an affinity for taking on larger opponents and can be counted upon to take on bigger opponents for the sake of protecting their handlers.
+While the Yorkshire dogs are small breeds that weigh and an average of about 7 pounds, they have an affinity for taking on larger opponents and can be counted upon to take on bigger opponents for the sake of protecting their handlers.

 4 thoughts on “10 Amazing Facts About Yorkshire Terriers”